Neuroimmunology

 • Prenatal testing to detect Prader-Willi syndrome can be conducted for certain high-risk pregnancies. |

-A small recurrence risk (less than 1 in 1000) has been cited for families with one child with Prader-Willi syndrome (27).
-In order to ascertain the risk of recurrence, it is essential to characterize the molecular genetic basis for Prader-Willi syndrome in a given patient.
+A small recurrence risk (less than 1 in 1000) has been cited for families with one child with Prader-Willi syndrome (26).
+In order to ascertain the risk of recurrence, it is essential to characterize the molecular genetic basis for Prader-Willi syndrome in each patient.
 For those with deletions, uniparental disomy, and de novo balanced translocations, the recurrence risk is low.
-Where the proband is found to have an imprinting center mutation, however, the recurrence risk is 50% (15).
+Where the proband is found to have an imprinting center mutation, however, the recurrence risk is 50% (13).
 In such situations, further cases can be prevented via prenatal diagnosis.

 A second scenario exists in which accurate prenatal diagnosis can prevent the birth of a child with Prader-Willi syndrome.
-On occasion, chorionic villus sampling for advanced maternal age has revealed trisomy 15, whereas amniocentesis has revealed a fetus with 46 apparently normal chromosomes, a phenomenon referred to as confined placental mosaicism (28; 127).
-Unfortunately, such pregnancies may produce a child with Prader-Willi syndrome secondary to maternal disomy, with loss of the paternal chromosome 15 present in the trisomic chorionic villus cells.
+On occasion, chorionic villus sampling for advanced maternal age has revealed trisomy 15, whereas amniocentesis has revealed a fetus with 46 apparently normal chromosomes, a phenomenon referred to as confined placental mosaicism (27; 126).
+Such pregnancies may produce a child with Prader-Willi syndrome secondary to maternal disomy, with loss of the paternal chromosome 15 present in the trisomic chorionic villus cells.
 In pregnancies where trisomy 15 is identified on chorionic villus sampling, the fetal cells should be evaluated for the presence of maternal disomy for chromosome 15.

 The differential diagnosis varies depending on the age of presentation.
 For a newborn with hypotonia, it should include those disorders that can give rise to profound hypotonia and both central and peripheral causes.
 Hypoxic-ischemic encephalopathy, prematurity, intraventricular hemorrhage, congenital brain anomalies, spinal muscular atrophy, myasthenia gravis, myotonic dystrophy, congenital myopathies, Zellweger syndrome, other chromosomal defects, and other conditions must be considered.